PeterC-alfaisal/likelihoodR/README.md

     ##  S-2 likelihood interval (red line) is from 0.99557 to 3.92443
 <figure>
 <img src="https://github.com/PeterC-alfaisal/likelihoodR/blob/master/Rplot.jpeg" id="id" class="class" style="width:60.0%;height:60.0%" />
-</figure> Plot showing likelihood function around the observed mean difference (dashed line).
+</figure> Plot showing likelihood function around the observed mean difference (vertical dashed line).
+The null value (0) is indicated
+by a vertical black line (just a small tick here, since the curve is so close to 0).
 Two additional coloured lines are shown for other possible hypotheses.
 The horizontal red line indicates the likelihood interval for a support value of 2 (closely equivalent to the 95% confidence interval).

 ### **All the available functions**